hzhu16/git-novice/_episodes/02-setup.md

 {: .language-bash}

 Please use your own name and email address instead of Dracula's.
-This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/), [GitLab](https://gitlab.com/) or another Git host server in a later lesson will include this information.
+This user name and email will be associated with your subsequent Git activity, which means that **any changes** pushed to [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/), [GitLab](https://gitlab.com/) or another Git host server in a later lesson **will include this information**.

-For these lessons, we will be interacting with [GitHub](https://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
+For these lessons, we will be interacting with **[GitHub]**(https://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
 If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].

 >## Keeping your email private
 >